 At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The directors are aware of the potential impact on the business of the Covid-19 pandemic, but are satisfied they have taken all steps to mitigate any risks.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.